 Agencies join forces in illegal immigration clampdown

 (CNS): Immigration, customs and police joined forces again this week in an effort to clamp down on illegal immigration.
-Following an operation in George Town Thursday (19 October), a 21-year-old Jamaican national was arrested for overstaying.
+Following an operation in George Town Thursday (19 October), a 21-year-old Jamaican national was arrested for overstaying for some 17 months.
 Officers from the three agencies raided a home in Windsor Park, where they suspected illegal immigrants were being harboured and other criminal activities were taking place.
 “The collaboration between immigration, customs and police has been going from strength to strength,” said Deputy Chief Immigration Officer Garfield Wong.

 “The combined results to date are pleasing and we look forward to increasing our capability against those wanting to contravene the laws of the Cayman Islands,” he added.